Why are my cat's eyes watering: causes, signs and care

 Cat with eye allergy

-To know for sure if it's an allergy, you need to take your pet to the vet for the necessary tests to rule out other conditions.
-In the meantime, it's advisable minimize dust, smoke and aerosols at home, as well as switching to sands that are not very dusty and have no fragrance.
+To know for sure if it's an allergy, you should take your cat to the vet for the necessary tests to rule out other conditions.
+In the meantime, it's advisable to minimize dust, smoke, and aerosols in your home, and switch to low-dust, fragrance-free litter.

 Infection

-The cat, like human beings, can fall ill from time to time throughout its life.
-Vaccination, high-quality food (without grains or by-products) and a safe environment where it is cared for with care can greatly reduce the risk of this happening.
-But it is a living being and viruses and bacteria can infect you at any time.
+Like humans, cats can get sick from time to time throughout their lives.
+Vaccination, high-quality food (free of grains and byproducts), and a safe environment where they are lovingly cared for can significantly reduce the risk of this happening.
+But they are living beings, and viruses and bacteria can infect them at any time.

-In these cases, other signs may also appear, such as boogersSneezing, fever, lethargy, or loss of appetite are common symptoms.
-It's important to take your pet to the vet so they can determine the cause of the infection and begin treatment, if necessary. antibiotics, antivirals, anti-inflammatories, or other drugsalways prescribed by a professional.
+In these cases, other signs may also appear, such as runny nose , sneezing, fever, lethargy, or loss of appetite.
+It is important to take your pet to the veterinarian so they can determine the cause of the infection and begin treatment, if necessary, with antibiotics, antivirals, anti-inflammatories, or other medications , always prescribed by a professional.

-It is not advisable to use Eye drops for humans or home remedies without veterinary advicebecause some products can further irritate the eye or mask a serious problem such as a corneal ulcer.
+It is not advisable to use eye drops for humans or home remedies without veterinary guidance , as some products can further irritate the eye or mask a serious problem such as a corneal ulcer.

 Lacrimal blocked